You are currently viewing PowerApps document viewer: View Word, Excel, PDF & PowerPoint Files In Power Apps

 PowerApps document viewer

-1. Create SharePoint document library
+1. Create a SharePoint document library to Upload your files.

 Power Apps SharePoint document library

-Create the PowerApps Document Viewer Canvas App
+2) Create PowerApps Document Viewer Canvas App

-2. Add the SharePoint Document Library that we create to the app as a datasource.
+2. Add the SharePoint Document Library that we create to the app as a data source.

-4. Add a connection
+• Add a connection.

-6. Choose the document viewer list
+• Choose the document viewer list.

 ThisItem.'File name with extension'